PHOTOGRAPHS. PHOTOGRAPHS. PHOTOGRAPHS.

 May Martin future wife J Beattie and sweetie shop owner 1919

-Father of 12, sixth son of Jimmy Cairns and second son of Janet Leyden, Robert Cairns (1899-1949), Annie Hughes nee-Leyden (forth daughter of Janet Lumsden Lorrimer Leyden and half sister of Robert) and William Turnbull (twin son of Flooker).
+Father of 12, sixth son of Jimmy Cairns and second son of Janet Leyden, Robert Cairns (1899-1949), Annie Hughes nee-Leyden (fourth daughter of Janet Lumsden Lorimer Leyden and half sister of Robert) and William Turnbull (twin son of Flooker).

 Location: Outside Annie's (Grahame's) shop on Countess Road.
 Circa 1947.

-J&A Pettigrew and son Jim plus Dandy (Part) Outside Lido (1937)
+J & A Pettigrew and son Jim plus Dandy the dog (Part) outside the Lido cafe (1937)